-Any student wanting to participate in athletics must have a completed the following forms: concussion, parent permission, athletic physical, and emergency forms BEFORE joining one of the athletic teams.
-Completed forms must be returned to the middle/high school office.
+Any student wanting to participate in athletics must have a completed acknowledgement sheet BEFORE joining one of the athletic teams.
+Completed forms must be returned to your head coach or the Activities Director.

 A. Physical Examination

 The IAHSAA and the IGHSAU rules require that ALL athletes have a physical examination BEFORE starting athletic practices each year.